predixdesignsystem/px-code-design/README.md

 ## Usage

-These flags are available and, if needed, should be set to `true` prior to importing the module:
+This flag is available and, if needed, should be set to `true` prior to importing the module:

     $inuit-enable-code--inline